pydata/xarray/doc/data-structures.rst

   :py:class:`pandas.Index` internally to store their values.

 - **non-dimension coordinates** are variables that contain coordinate data, but are not a dimension coordinate.
-They can  be multidimensional (see :ref:`examples.multidim`), and there is no relationship between the name of a non-dimension coordinate and the name(s) of its dimension(s).
+They can be multidimensional (see :ref:`/examples/multidimensional-coords.ipynb`), and there is no relationship between the name of a non-dimension coordinate and the name(s) of its dimension(s).
 Non-dimension coordinates can be useful for indexing or plotting; otherwise, xarray does not make any direct use of the values associated with them.
-  They are not used for alignment or automatic indexing, nor are they required to match when doing arithmetic
-  (see :ref:`coordinates math`).
+They are not used for alignment or automatic indexing, nor are they required to match when doing arithmetic (see :ref:`coordinates math`).

 .. note::